anson-vandoren/link-saver/README.md

-# Link Saver
+# PagePouch

-Link Saver is a web application for managing and organizing your bookmarks.
+PagePouch is a web application for managing and organizing your bookmarks.
 It allows you to add, edit, and delete links, as well as import bookmarks from the Netscape HTML format.

 ## Getting Started